eper-io/tig/readme.md

 ## Regulatory

 Regulatory questions may arise, if the cluster does not have an apikey set.
-It can be treated as a router in this case.
-The delayed delete time can be lower.
+The system can be treated as a router in this case.
+The deletion delay can be lowered.

 We suggest the following approach to law enforcement and network security officers.
-Lower delayed deletion period forces an attacker to use a keep alive logic.
+A smaller period for delayed deletion forces an attacker to use a keep alive logic.
 They will need to scan or move the data regularly.
-This generates network traffic and malicious or illegal packets can be scanned with the regular monitoring toolset outside in the network.
+This generates network traffic.
+Malicious or illegal packets can be scanned with the regular monitoring toolset.
+This keeps monitoring outside in the network.

 The regular corporate wide certificate authority method allow internal packet scanning.

 We advise against changing the operating system environment to check the packets in place.
 Do not open any backdoors into your storage environment as it may allow hackers to plant ransomware.
+Any issues may question the data integrity during a litigation.

 Network scanning allows quarantine and a reliable operation without backdoors exploited by outsiders.

 Certain jurisdictions may fall outside the USA cryptography regulations allowing less secure encryption only.
 Please follow up with your local legal professional.

-Sincelery, The Schmied Enterprises Security Team, California, USA

 ## TODO